bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/Development-and-Deployment.md

 # Development Guidelines

-This section gives some guidelines about the active development, documentation and deployment process and can be regarded as a soft version of a more comprehensive "Code of Conduct".
+This section gives some guidelines about the development, documentation and deployment process.

 ## Technical Standards and Best Practices